sorokya/snobiznmore/content/snobiz-flavors.md

 You can get up to 3 Normal or Special flavors on a snobiz!

-# New Flavors!
+# Coming soon!

+- Pear
-- Cheesecake
+- Pirate's Punch

 ## Normal